writerben/oet1/src/pages/blog/2017-10-05-again-a-stupid-heading-god-help-me.md

 ---
 templateKey: blog-post
-title: Again a stupid heading, God help me
+title: What is OET?
 date: 2017-10-05T15:04:10.000Z
-description: Dolorum aliquam sit eum, illum ad, nostrum quaerat vitae corporis, laboriosam quasi iusto fugit!
-Natus explicabo fugiat fugit inventore voluptatum vel at ut temporibus.
+description: What is OET, its relevance, do you need to sit an OET exam?
 featuredpost: true
-featuredimage: /img/image6.png
+featuredimage: /img/oet.jpg
 tags:
-  - how to
-  - tech
-  - programming
+  - OET
 ---
 ## The Background of OET